jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

 In at least many cases, Dropbox is used to store items that (a) are not secret in the sense of a password but (b) are too sensitive to be stored in a public repository.

+At a high level, note that, for any particular user, there are two key directories:
+- `Dropbox/Preferences_common`, containing files and information not specific to any user
+- `Dropbox/Users/*my_user_short_name*`

 The below tree diagram indicates only those elements that must exist.
 The tree is not meant to exclude the existence of other elements.[^OMNIOUTLINER_IN_DROPBOX_NOT_USED]

 [^OMNIOUTLINER_IN_DROPBOX_NOT_USED]: Note that the actual `Dropbox/Preferences_common` directory contains (though it isn’t shown below) the immediate subdirectory `OmniOutliner_Jim's_default_document`, which contains a copy of `_JDR_OmniOutliner_Template`.
 This is *not* the copy that is installed by the function `set_omnioutliner_settings`.
 That function installs the copy at `GenoMac-user/resources/omnioutliner/_JDR_OmniOutliner_Template.oo3template`, i.e., that is found in the GenoMac-user repo itself, not in the user’s Dropbox.
 This OmniOutliner template isn’t deemed sensitive enough to require installing from Dropbox.